mulasik/wta/README.md

 ## Tool Outputs

 The main outputs of the tool are:
-* complete text history in ECM in JSON format
+* text history in ECM in JSON format
 * all text versions in ECM exported to TXT format
 * visualisation of text history in ECM in SVG format
-* complete text history in PCM in JSON format
+* text history in PCM in JSON format
 * sentence history in JSON format
 * sentence history visualisation in SVG format